move-elevator/typo3-login-warning/README.md

 The following triggers are available:

 - `NewIp`: Triggers a warning email if a backend user logs in from a new IP address.
-The IP address will be stored can be hashed for privacy reasons.
+The IP address will be stored and can be hashed for privacy reasons.
 You can also define a whitelist of IP addresses that will not trigger a warning.
+An ip geolocation lookup can be enabled to add more information to the notification email.

 ![email.jpg](Documentation/Images/email.jpg)